dwarme/landing-page/README.md

 <h3>A multi-section landing page with a dynamically updating navigationalmenu.</h3>

-## Project Name
-A multi-section landing page with a dynamically updating navigational menu.

 ## Description
 This project is part of the Front End Web Developer Nanodegree program at Udacity.
 The goal of this project is to build a landing page that dynamically updates the navigation menu based on the amount of content added to the page.
 This simulates a real-world scenario where information is pulled from an API and the number of results is unknown until page load.